paul-hammant/tbd/content/continuous-review/index.md

 ## The high bar today

-Continuous Code Review is where the team commits to processing team-mates proposed commits to trunk speedily.
+Continuous Code Review is where the team commits to processing proposed commits (to trunk) from team-mates trunk speedily.

 The idea is that a system (the code portal probably) allows developers to package up commits for code review and get that in front of peers quickly.
-That peer developers make a commitment to do code reviews objectively and quickly.
+And that peer developers make a commitment to do code reviews objectively and quickly.

 There is a cost to multi-tasking, so maybe someone in the dev team who is between work items at that moment should focus on the review before they start new work.
 With a continuous review ethos, it is critical that code reviews are not allowed to back up.

+Companies doing Extreme Programming, often allow that pair of eyes to count as a review.
+Some companies require multiple reviews of code.
+For "the pair as reviewers too" scenario, one might have ben enough and that commit will land in the trunk, without others looking at it.
+Five minutes and 20 seconds into Guido van Rossum's famous 2006 presenation, he states "code review is a best alternative to pair programming", and that it is "basically asynchronous pair-programming".

 ### Pull Requests